-Seeding: The IHSA boy's tennis seed committee under the direction of the state final manager will seed the competitors and draw up the playing schedule for the state final.
-The schedule will be available through the IHSA website at www.ihsa.org, on the tennis link page by approximately 5 p.m. on Tuesday, May 21st.
+Seeding: The IHSA girl's tennis seeding committee, under the direction of the state final manager, will seed the competitors and draw up the playing schedule for the state final.
+The schedule will be available through the IHSA website at www.ihsa.org, on the tennis link page by approximately 5 p.m. on Tuesday, October 17th.

-Packet Pick-Up: On Wednesday, May 22 coaches may check in & receive their information packets from 6:00 p.m. - 8:00 p.m. at tournament central at the Palatine High School Gymnasium.
-For those teams that do not check in on Wednesday night, packets must be picked up Thursday morning at 7:00 a.m. at tournament central at the Palatine High School Gymnasium.
+Packet Pick-Up: On Wednesday, October 18, coaches may check in & receive their information packets from 6:00 p.m. - 8:00 p.m. at tournament central at the Buffalo Grove High School Gymnasium.
+For those teams that do not check in on Wednesday night, packets must be picked up Thursday morning at 7:00 a.m. at tournament central at the Buffalo Grove High School Gymnasium.
 Only coaches/school representatives may pick up a team packet.
-There will be no packet pickup

-Dates: On Thursday, May 23, the 1st, 2nd and 3rd rounds of the main draw and the 1st, 2nd and 3rd rounds of the back draw will be played.
-On Friday, May 24, the quarterfinal and semifinal rounds of the main draw and the 4th, 5th, and 6th rounds of the back draw will be played.
-On Saturday, May 25 the final round of the main draw and the semi and final rounds of the back draw will be played.
+Dates: On Thursday, October 19, the 1st, 2nd, and 3rd championship rounds and the 1st, 2nd, and 3rd rounds of the consolation feedin will be played.
+On Friday, October 20, the quarterfinal and semifinal championship rounds and the 4th, 5th and 6th rounds of the consolation feed- in will be played.
+On Saturday, October 21, the final championship round and the semi and final consolation feed-in rounds will be played.

-NOTE: ALL PLAYERS WILL PLAY ON THURSDAY MORNING IN ROUNDS 1, 2 and 3 AND/OR CONSOLATION ROUNDS 1, 2 and 3.
-Therefore, coaches should be certain to report to tournament central at the Palatine High School Gymnasium to secure any announcement and the playing schedule for the tournament prior to 8:00 a.m. on Thursday.
+NOTE: ALL PLAYERS WILL PLAY ON THURSDAY MORNING IN ROUNDS 1, 2, 3 AND/OR CONSOLATION ROUNDS 1, 2, 3.
+Therefore, coaches should be certain to report to tournament central at the Buffalo Grove High School Gymnasium to secure any announcement and the playing schedule for the tournament prior to 8:00 a.m. on Thursday.

-Times: The first rounds in both singles and doubles will begin promptly at 8:00 a.m. on Thursday, May 23rd.
+Times: The first rounds in both singles and doubles will begin promptly at 8:00 a.m. on Thursday, October 19.